craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 ### Ranged Ammunition
 ##### Stones
-Stones are small, less-than palm-sized rocks.
+Stones are small, less-than palm-sized rocks, usually thrown or fired from a Sling.

+Stones deal 1d4 bludgeoning damage.

 ##### Bolts
 Bolts are short, metal tipped shafts that have been fletched and are fired from Crossbows.